Kyytox/russia_ukraine_war_analytics_hub/doc/pipeline/pipeline.md

 ## Introduction

-Data Lake is used for storing, clean, transform, filter, and pre-classify data from Datalake (Telegram, Twitter)
+Data Lake is used for storing, clean, transform, filter, and pre-classify data (Telegram, Twitter)

-Data are stored in .parquet files
+Data are stored in .parquet files, partitioned by account

 The pipeline is composed of the following steps: